-Summary of your tasks to pass the course; please turn in the following results to spurzem@ari.uni-heidelberg.de (no deadline given)
+Summary of your tasks to pass the course; please turn in the following results to your tutors:

-Two plots showing the times ttot, treg, tirr and tsub+tsub2 (communication time) as a function of p - one for MPI, one for GPU jobs.
+1.)
+Two plots showing the times ttot, treg, tirr, tpred, and tcomm = tsub+tsub2 (communication time) as a function of p - one for MPI, one for GPU jobs.
 Plot also the predicted times obtained from Amdahl's law.

-A data file containing the data you have used for 1; or a notice where I can find the file on kepler.
-A notice where I can find the output file of all your 8 runs.
+2.)
+A data file containing the data you have used for 1.); or a notice where we can find the file on kepler.
+Please do not delete the output files of your 8 runs, because they are proof that you did the experiment.